NSR123456/EcoSense-AI/README.md

 ## 3. Tools Used

-EcoSense LG is built using a modern Python-centric software stack:
+EcoSense-AI is built using a modern Python-centric software stack:

 | Category | Technology / Library | Purpose & Role |
 | :--- | :--- | :--- |